 For those with some experience and training under their belt already and of whom are looking to advance their career, a Graduate Diploma of Health course is well-suited.
 Apart from showing your commitment to the industry and expanding your horizons, these popular programs will bolster your skills and confidence whilst opening the door to better-paid positions.

 While there’s always going to be a place in the healthcare industry for compassionate, caring, and committed professionals, with technology set to make major changes in the coming years, tech-savvy graduates can expect to thrive most.
 For example, technologies are already impacting everything from implants and transplants to basic patient care, while data mining is making it easier to allocate health services where they are needed most.

-Jobs throughout the healthcare industry are predicted to continue to grow. although nursing positions in Australia is already ripe with opportunity, as this vital profession is currently in dire need of workers and a shortfall of over 100,000 nurses is expected within the next few years.
+Jobs throughout the healthcare industry are predicted to continue to grow. although nursing positions in Australia is already ripe with opportunity, as this vital profession is currently in dire need of workers and a shortfall of over 123,000 nurses is expected by 2023

 Wherever you choose to go with your career, TAFE’s wide range of healthcare courses provide the perfect place to start.
 Courses advertised with us are flexible, user-friendly, affordable and we have partnered with some of Australia’s most respected institutions – including Open Colleges, Upskilled and Open Universities Australia – ensuring a world-class educational experience.